vinaypn/vinaypn-old.github.io/_portfolio/avhumans.md

 [Paper link](https://arxiv.org/abs/2011.07340)

 ### Future Work
-We are presently exploring inclusion of 3D information for the Audio-Visual Humans project and  includes 3D information to obtain realistic 3D talking faces
+We are presently exploring inclusion of 3D information for the Audio-Visual Humans project.